-This challenge was part of a set of endurance cycling events that Karen set herself to complete across seven continents between the Rio Paralympic Games in 2016 and the upcoming Tokyo Paralympic Games in 2020.
+This challenge was part of a set of endurance cycling events that Paralympic champion Karen set herself to complete across seven continents between the Rio Paralympic Games in 2016 and the upcoming Tokyo Paralympic Games in 2020.

 Since winning gold in Rio, the number 79 has played a significant part in Karen’s life as it was her 79th medal for her country and 79 is also the atomic number of gold, and so Karen’s Quest79 dream was born.

-Karen undertook her latest quest with two friends Christine Graham and Kevin Benstead neither of whom had ever attempted such a trek and the three friends travelled a total of 1500km over three weeks.
+The Paralympic champion undertook her latest quest with two friends Christine Graham and Kevin Benstead neither of whom had ever attempted such a trek and the three friends travelled a total of 1500km over three weeks.
 “Each of my quests are connected to water and I have always loved the mountains and The River Ganges in the Himalayas.
 For many years I have been fascinated by that part of the world and it had been my dream to one day explore the river, surrounding land and meet the people who live there,” explained Karen.

 The terrain Karen and her two friends encountered during the trip was extremely mountainous at times as they cycled out of the Himalayas and through the state of Utter Pardesh in Northern India.
 “The Stimulite seating from Gerald Simonds which is fitted to the seat of my recumbent cycle made such a difference in terms of comfort and protection.
 Until I got in touch with Gerald Simonds I‘d had ongoing issues with pressure sores when training and taking part in events.
 However, this changed after I started working with Gerald Simonds who are the sole UK distributor for the range of Stimulite pressure management solutions.
 The team at Gerald Simonds have been fantastic and the seat is so comfortable and despite the extreme heat we were cycling in I had no issues with pressure sores”.